LF-digitala-kanaler/LFDS/content/components/web/data-visualization/distribution-bar.md

 category: Data Visualization
 title: Distribution bar
-description: The distribution bar gives the user an overview of the relative size of different values in relation to each other.
-A secondary use case is as a form of progress bar with discrete steps whose relative size varies over time.
+description: The distribution bar gives the user an overview of the relative size of different values in relation to each other, like the different funds in your ISK.
 previewImage: /img/distribution-bar.svg
 intro: The distribution bar gives the user an overview of the relative size of different values in relation to each other.